feynlee/curiosity-notes/_posts/2016-05-02-notes-for-learning-d3-js.md

 As shown in the above legend example.
 Note that the canvas origin is at the upper left corner, so the y direction goes downwards instead of upwards.

-## 3. Binding data to elements by '...selectAll.data(data).enter().append(...)'
+## 3. Bind data to elements by '...selectAll.data(data).enter().append(...)'

-As shown in the above legend example. 'enter()' returns placeholder elements for data that are not yet bound to any element, while 'exist()' returns elements that not yet bound to any data. 'append' then adds the element.
+As shown in the above legend example, 'enter()' returns placeholder elements for data that are not yet bound to any element, while 'exist()' returns elements that not yet bound to any data. 'append' then adds the element.

 ## 4. Use functions to assign attributes '.attr'